View Source AWS.CloudWatchLogs (aws-elixir v1.0.11)

 Deletes a CloudWatch Logs account policy.

-This stops the account-wide policy from applying to log groups in the account.
+This stops the account-wide policy from applying to log groups or data sources in the account.
 If you delete a data protection policy or subscription filter policy, any log-group level policies of those types remain in effect.
+This operation supports deletion of data source-based field index policies, including facet configurations, in addition to log group-based policies.

 To use this operation, you must be signed on with the correct permissions depending on the type of policy that you are deleting.